JadeBetty/GrowAGarden-Bot/README.md

 # GrowAGarden-Bot
 A simple, easy to use bot for Grow A Garden stock.

+# How does it work?
+Currently I'm using websocket, but if you look at the bot's first commits, it used polling.

+# WARNINGS
+I am not responsible in anyway where the bot goes down.
+You may fork this bot knowing that errors should be fixed yourself.
+If you want, you can let me know about issues or errors on the issues page in the Github Repository.

+This bot is still currently in development.
+Bugs should be expected.

 # How to use

 - Install NPM, NodeJS